 Dropbox uses 256-bit encryption at rest and a 128-bit tunnel to transfer data between your computer and the cloud.
 In addition, Dropbox stores your data in blocks and stores metadata separately.
 If your team loses a connected device, you can use the remote wipe feature to destroy data saved to the device before anyone can get their hands on it.
 That said, Dropbox employees have been given access to private business data as part of a deduplication process, and they’ve employed former high-level government officials on their board of directors — a couple potential privacy concerns.

 Google Drive offers encryption at rest and during transfers for all accounts.
 Working entirely in the cloud can cause worry for lots of companies, but Google claims to practice the same security measures for their products as they use for their internal data.
 Around this time last year, various news outlets reported that some Google accounts were under threat of hacking, but using good security habits including building a strong password and enabling 2-factor authentication for all accounts keeps these threats to a minimum.
-Business accounts can also control user accounts and apps, including remote wipe of connected mobile device apps.
+Business accounts can also control user accounts and apps, including remote wipe for connected mobile device apps.

 Dropbox says they have automatic syncing, but it falls short of the real-time shared collaboration you get with Google Drive.
 Dropbox notifies you when a teammate looks at or edits an open document, and both of you have the option to update to the latest version on your computer.
 Where this gets a little tricky is you can only update to the latest saved version, which doesn’t lend itself to real-time collaboration.